meta-fun/awesome-software-supply-chain-security/README.md

 - [insider](https://github.com/insidersec/insider) - SAST Engine focused on covering the OWASP Top 10, support Java (Maven and Android), Kotlin (Android), Swift (iOS), .NET Ful...
 - [SpotBugs](https://github.com/spotbugs/spotbugs) - SpotBugs is FindBugs' successor.
 A tool for static analysis to look for bugs in Java code.
 - [Find Security Bugs](https://github.com/find-sec-bugs/find-sec-bugs) - The SpotBugs plugin for security audits of Java web applications and Android applications.
-- [Checkov](https://github.com/bridgecrewio/checkov) - Prevent cloud misconfigurations during build-time for Terraform, CloudFormation, Kubernetes, Serverless framework and other infrastructure-as-code-languages with Checkov by Bridgecrew
 - [go-license-detector](https://github.com/src-d/go-license-detector) - a command line application and a library, written in Go.
 It scans the given directory for license files, normalizes and hashes them and outputs all the fuzzy matches with the list of reference texts.
 - [askalono](https://github.com/jpeddicord/askalono) - askalono is a library and command-line tool to help detect license texts.
 It's designed to be fast, accurate, and to support a wide variety of license texts.
 - [licensechecker](https://github.com/boyter/lc) - licensechecker (lc) a command line application which scans directories and identifies what software license things are under producing reports as either SPDX, CSV, JSON, XLSX or CLI Tabular output.
 Dual-licensed under MIT or the UNLICENSE.
 - [licensee](https://github.com/licensee/licensee) - A Ruby Gem to detect under what license a project is distributed.
 - [licenseclassifier](https://github.com/google/licenseclassifier) - The license classifier is a library and set of tools that can analyze text to determine what type of license it contains.
 It searches for license texts in a file and compares them to an archive of known licenses.
 - [licensed](https://github.com/github/licensed) - A Ruby gem to cache and verify the licenses of dependencies

+## Infrastructure as Code Secure

+- [kics](https://github.com/Checkmarx/kics) - Find security vulnerabilities, compliance issues, and infrastructure misconfigurations early in the development cycle of your infrastructure-as-code.
+- [Checkov](https://github.com/bridgecrewio/checkov) - Prevent cloud misconfigurations during build-time for Terraform, CloudFormation, Kubernetes, Serverless framework and other infrastructure-as-code-languages with Checkov by Bridgecrew.

 ## Container Security Scanners
 - [Clair](https://github.com/quay/clair) - Vulnerability Static Analysis for Containers